Delta SkyMiles Gold Business Credit Card Review

 Key benefits include:

-- 15% discount on award travel bookings
+- 15% savings on Delta award travel bookings

-- 20% savings on in-flight purchases
+- 20% savings on inflight purchases

 - Zone 5 priority boarding